chrisnoonan98675/site/xl-release/how-to/listen-events.markdown

 **Important:** Your listener class *must* live under `com.xebialabs.xlrelease`.

-In order to listen to events your class must be annotated as `@Component` along with `@EventListener`.
+In order to listen to events your class must be annotated as `@ComponentEventListener`.
 The method with the event logic must have `@AsyncSubscribe`.

 This `TestListener` is listening to all `PhaseStartedEvent` (event thrown when a phase has started), and sends an alert to `all@xebialabs.com` that a critical phase has started